A message from Blue Cross and Blue Shield of Louisiana CEO I. Steven Udvarhelyi, M.D.

 How do I keep my workplace safe?

 The Centers for Disease Control and Prevention (CDC) has issued interim guidance for employers based on what is currently known about COVID-19.
-The guidance includes strategies and recommendations to employers responding to COVID-19, including those seeking to resume normal or phased business operations.
+The guidance includes strategies and recommendations to employers responding to COVID-19, including those seeking to resume normal business operations.

 Below are some decisions Blue Cross made to keep our workplace safe.
 We are sharing these decisions to help walk you through the steps you may want to consider.
+When should employees report exposure?

 Are there guidelines for employees diagnosed with COVID-19?